Almond Joy Cookies

 Instructions

-- By hand, mix in the chocolate chips, coconut and sliced almonds.
+• By hand, mix in the chocolate chips, coconut and sliced almonds.
 Mix until evenly distributed.
-Cover bowl and chill for at least 1 hour or overnight.
+Cover bowl and chill for 30-60 minutes.

-- To bake: Preheat oven to 350°F. Line 2 large baking sheets with parchment paper.
-Use a 2 oz small ice cream scoop or a Tbsp to drop into rounds on the sheet pan.
-Leave at least 2 inches between.
+• To Bake: Preheat oven to 350°F. Line 2 large baking sheets with parchment paper.
+Use a 1 1/2 Tbsp ice cream or cookie scoop or a Tbsp to drop into rounds on the sheet pan.
+Leave at least 2 inches between for spreading.

 Nutrition